Detroit pizza man paints street, tries to save people dough

 “People come to Detroit, try to support our city and walk away with a $150 ticket, and they feel like they were tricked into it and they kind of were tricked into it,” said Tony Sacco, co-owner of Mootz Pizzeria and Bar.

-The last straw: A woman and her children getting ice cream found a ticket on their car.
+The last straw: A woman and her children getting ice cream found a ticket on their car across the street from Sacco’s pizzeria.

 “I was talking to my buddy sitting with me and I said, ‘We’re going to go buy some blue paint.’
 And we did,” Sacco told WDIV-TV.

-There is a single sign along the curb indicating that parking is reserved for drivers with a handicap tag.
+There is a single sign along the Library Street curb indicating that parking is reserved for drivers with a handicap tag.
 But Sacco said it’s confusing because parking enforcers consider the street space reserved for as many as four vehicles.
+He wants drivers to be warned.

 “I mentioned it to the people writing the tickets.
 I said, ‘People don’t understand this is handicapped,’ and they said, ‘That’s their problem.
 They should read the sign,'” Sacco said.
 “That was the attitude.”